SheetJS/docs.sheetjs.com/docz/docs/09-miscellany/02-errors.md

 :::warning Legacy workaround

-This soltion is not recommended for production deployments.
+This solution is not recommended for production deployments.
 Native support for `ArrayBuffer` was added in library version `0.9.9`.

 :::